Azeko2xo/woodem/doc/sphinx2/source/tutorial/inlets.rst

 Inlets
 ==========

-Newly created particles must be placed in the simulation space, without colliding with existing particles; this is the task of :obj:`~woo.dem.ParticleInlet`.
-The mass rate of particles generated is can be always obtained by querying :obj:`~woo.dem.ParticleInlet.currRate`.
+Newly created particles must be placed in the simulation space, without colliding with existing particles; this is the task of :obj:`~woo.dem.Inlet`.
+The mass rate of particles generated is can be always obtained by querying :obj:`~woo.dem.Inlet.currRate`.

 Random
 -------
 Random inlets position particles in a given part of space (box with :obj:`~woo.dem.BoxInlet`, 2d box with :obj:`~woo.dem.BoxInlet2d`, cylinder with :obj:`~woo.dem.CylinderInlet`); various parameters can govern the generation process:

-1. :obj:`~woo.dem.ParticleInlet.massRate` which limits how many mass per second may be generated; if set to zero, generate as many particles as "possible" in each step.
-"Possible" means that there will be in total :obj:`~woo.dem.ParticleInlet.maxAttempts` attempts to place a particle in one step; one particle will be tried :obj:`~woo.dem.ParticleInlet.attemptPar` times.
+1. :obj:`~woo.dem.Inlet.massRate` which limits how many mass per second may be generated; if set to zero, generate as many particles as "possible" in each step.
+"Possible" means that there will be in total :obj:`~woo.dem.Inlet.maxAttempts` attempts to place a particle in one step; one particle will be tried :obj:`~woo.dem.Inlet.attemptPar` times.

-2. :obj:`~woo.dem.ParticleInlet.maxMass` or :obj:`~woo.dem.ParticleInlet.maxNum` limit total mass or the number of particles generated altogether.
-Once this limit is reached, the :obj:`~woo.dem.ParticleInlet.doneHook` is run and the engine is made :obj:`~woo.core.Engine.dead`.
+2. :obj:`~woo.dem.Inlet.maxMass` or :obj:`~woo.dem.Inlet.maxNum` limit total mass or the number of particles generated altogether.
+Once this limit is reached, the :obj:`~woo.dem.Inlet.doneHook` is run and the engine is made :obj:`~woo.core.Engine.dead`.

 The bottle in the example above has :obj:`~woo.dem.CylinderInlet` above the neck: